montoux/gestalt/README.md

 `gestalt.file`, or a file can be specified in the call to `reset-gestalt!`.

-*NB: the location of the config file is deliberately kept outside of version control and the classpath, since we don't want to store passwords in version control - or jar/war files.*
+*NB: the location of the config file is deliberately kept outside of version control and the classpath, since we don't encourage storing passwords in version control, for security reasons.*

 Specify the environment to run in with the java property `gestalt.environment`.
 The default is `development`.
 Java property strings specifying an environment are translated to keywords.
 So "development" refers to the environment `:development` in the configuration file. , The environment can also be specified in the call to `reset-gestalt!`.